-Learning Objective: 02-06 Summarize portfolio analysis and its use to evaluate marketing performance.

-67. Which of the following is not one of the four major growth strategies marketers typically utilize?

-A. market penetration

-B. market development

-C. segment development

-D. diversification

-E. product development

-The four growth strategies are market penetration, market development, product development, and diversification.

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation

-Blooms: Remember Difficulty: 1 Easy

-Learning Objective: 02-07 Describe how firms grow their business.

-Topic: Growth Strategies

-68. Adrienne decides to add new sales representatives and increase advertising to increase sales in

-her existing market for her current line of security systems.
+69. Adrienne decides to add new sales representatives and increase advertising to increase sales in her existing market for her current line of security systems.
 Adrienne is pursuing a growth strategy.

-A. segment development
+- A. segment development

-B. market development
+- B. market development

-C. market penetration
+- C. market penetration

-D. diversification
+- D. diversification

-E. product development
+- E. product development

 Adrienne is trying to sell more of her current products to current customers, which is a market penetration strategy.

 AACSB: Analytical Thinking

 Accessibility: Keyboard Navigation

 Blooms: Understana

 Difficulty: 2 Medium

-69. A growth strategy employs the existing marketing offering to reach new market
+70. A growth strategy employs the existing marketing offering to reach new market

 segments.

 A. product proliferation

 B. market development

 C. market penetration

 D. diversification

 E. product development

-This is the definition of a market development strategy.
+This is the definition of a market development strategy .

 AACSB: Analytical Thinking

-Accssibility: Keyboard Navigation
+Accessibility: Keyboard Navigation

 Blooms: Remember

-Difficulty: 1 Easy Learning Objective: 02-07 Describe how firms grow their business.
+Difficulty: 1 Easy

-Topic: Growth Strategies

-70. Quitman Enterprises sells its business language dictionary to college students throughout the
+71. Quitman Enterprises sells its business language dictionary to college students throughout the

 United States.
 Joseph Quitman, the owner, wants to start selling the book to international

 students abroad.
 Quitman wants to pursue a growth strategy.

-A product proliferation

 A. product proliferation

-B. market development C. market penetration
+B. market development

+C. market penetration

 D. diversification

 E. product development

-E. product development

 Since Quitman wants to sell an existing product to new customers, this is a market development

 strategy.

 AACSB: Knowledge Application

 Accessibility: Keyboard Navigation

+Blooms: Apply

+Difficulty: 3 Haro

+Learning Objective: 02-07 Describe how firms grow their business.

+Topic: Developing a Competitive Strategy
-71. When pursuing a market development strategy, expanding into international markets is generally

-- A. riskier than expansion in domestic markets. - B. impossible due to negative attitudes about American products. - C. executed with the help of international trade subsidies. - D. simplified by creating new products for export markets. - E. the only option offering substantial opportunities for growth.
+- 72. When pursuing a market development strategy, expanding into international markets is generally - A. riskier than expansion in domestic markets. - B. impossible due to negative attitudes about American products. - C. executed with the help of international trade subsidies. - D. simplified by creating new products for export markets. - E. the only option offering substantial opportunities for growth.